iluwatar/java-design-patterns/circuit-breaker/README.md

 Benefits:

 * Prevents the system from performing futile operations that are likely to fail, thus saving resources
-* Helps in maintaining the stability and performance of the application during partial system failures
+* Helps in maintaining the system stability and performance of the application during partial system failures
 * Facilitates faster system recovery by avoiding the overwhelming of failing services with repeated requests

 Trade-Offs: